State of Burma: Greater East Asia Co-Prosperity Sphere

 A Burma Independence Preparatory Committee chaired by Ba Maw was formed 8 May 1943 with a wide variety of respected members.
 On 1 August 1943, Burma was proclaimed the independent State of Burma and the Japanese military government for Burma was officially dissolved.
 The new state quickly declared war on the United Kingdom and the United States and concluded a Treaty of Alliance with Japan.

-Ba Maw became "Naingandaw Adipadi" (head of state) of Burma under the new constitution, with wide powers.
+Ba Maw became "Naingandaw Adipadi" (head of state) of Burma under the new constitution, with effectively unbridled powers.

 Government of the State of Burma

 The first cabinet of the State of Burma consisted of: